-- (a) Employment Services Business segment the provision of one-stop shop services for the sourcing, employment and training of FDWs to households, as well as sourcing and employment of FWs to, amongst others, corporate and organisations. - (b) Building Management Services Business segment the provision of integrated building facility management services including property consultancy, property and facilities management services, property valuation, investment sales, cleaning and stewarding, pest control and fumigation services to, amongst others, hospitals, hotel, residential, commercial and industrial properties.
-The name of this segment was changed from Cleaning and Stewarding Business segment to Building Management Services Business as a result of the acquisition of the subsidiaries (Note 14) during the financial year ended 31 December 2016. - (c) Security Services Business segment the provision of manpower for security solutions and services to, amongst others, commercial, industrial and residential properties, as well as security escort services and security consultancy services such as crisis management.
+- (a) Employment Services Business segment the provision of one-stop shop services for the sourcing, employment and training of FDWs to households, as well as sourcing and employment of foreign workers to, amongst others, corporate and organisations. - (b) Building Management Services Business segment the provision of integrated building facility management services including property consultancy, property and facilities management services, property valuation, investment sales, cleaning and stewarding, waste management, landscape, pest control and fumigation services to, amongst others, hospitals, hotels, schools, residential, commercial and industrial properties.
+The name of this segment was changed from Cleaning and Stewarding Business segment to Building Management Services Business as a result of the acquisition of the subsidiaries (Note 14) during the financial year ended 31 December 2016. - (c) Security Services Business segment the provision of manpower and technology for security solutions and services to, amongst others, commercial, industrial and residential properties, as well as security escort services, remote surveillance and security consultancy services such as crisis management.